What was the Silk Route?

 - Around 330 BC, Alexander the Great contributed to the development of the Silk Route.

-- In first century BC, the Roman Empire became part of the Silk Route.
+- In the first century BC, the Roman Empire became part of the Silk Route.

 - Ban Chao conquered the Western Regions through the Silk Route.